cypress-io/circleci-orb/docs/examples.md

 ## start-server

-Starts server and then runs all Cypress tests
+Often we need to start a local webserver before running end-to-end tests.
+This option runs the given command to starts the server in the background and then runs all Cypress tests.
+Related option "wait-on".

 ```yaml
 version: 2.1